souleimen284/fantasy_optimizer/README.md

 ---

+## 🤔 Problem Statement

+Fantasy Premier League players often struggle to **find the best price ranges** for their squad members.
+Many spend too much on a few star players, leaving **insufficient budget** to build a balanced team.
+This results in weaker overall squads and missed points opportunities.

+Our API solves this by **optimizing your entire team**, ensuring you get the **best value for your budget** across all positions — balancing star power with affordable players to maximize total points.

 ## 🧠 What It Does

 This API uses **Python**, **Flask**, and **cvxpy** to generate the best possible team of **15 players** (🧤 Starting XI + 🪑 4 Bench) based on your input.